A framework for diffuseness evaluation using a tight-frame microphone array configuration: Experimental verification

 \subsection{Conditions}

-For the {\bs Afmt} array, an AMBEO VR Mic was used, and for the {\bs TF24} array, DPA 4017 microphones were employed with a spacing of 20 mm between each microphone pair.
-As a preliminary measurement conducted in an anechoic room to determine the acoustic reference point of the shotgun microphone, impulse responses were measured twice at the same position: once with the microphone oriented toward the sound source, and once with it oriented perpendicularly.
-The time difference between the peaks of these two responses was used to estimate the reference point, which was found to be approximately 61 mm from the bottom of the microphone (amplifier section).
-Using this reference, the array was mounted on a rotatable jig (a camera tripod head) that allowed precise rotations in 45° increments around a point located 10 mm above the estimated center.
+For the {\bs Afmt} array, an AMBEO VR Mic was used, and for the {\bs TF24} array, DPA 2012 microphones were employed with a spacing of 20 mm between each microphone pair.
+The array was mounted on a rotatable jig (a camera tripod head) that allowed precise rotations in 45° increments around a point located 10 mm above the estimated center.

 In the anechoic chamber, measurements were conducted at a distance of 2.5 m from the sound source.
 In the reverberation chamber (147 m$^3$, RT $\sim$ 4.7 s), the distance to the source, which was directed toward a wall, was approximately 5 m.